magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 contemplate?
 Think about it.
 Where would there be any cause and effect?
 This is wrong thinking on our part.

 This is why we are taught to be restrained.
-Restraint is There is the sīla of sense restraint; eyes, ears, nose, tongue, body and mind: these are our sīla, and they are our Reflect on the story of Sāriputta.
-At the time before he became a bhikkhu he saw Assaji going on almsround.
+Restraint is sīla.
+There is the sīla of sense restraint; eyes, ears, nose, tongue, body and mind: these are our sīla, and they are our samādhi.
+Reflect on the story of Sāriputta.
+At the time before he became a bhikkhu he saw Assaji Thera going on almsround.
 Seeing him, Sāriputta thought,

 ‘This monk is most unusual.
 He walks neither too fast nor too slow, his robes are neatly worn, his bearing is restrained.’
 Sāriputta was